pasmo2/FIITPROJECTS/README.md

 PKS - Computer and Communication Networks - python
 UI - Artificial Intelligence - python
 DSA - Data Structures and Algorithms - C
-Javascript game - This is a very old project, one of my first, primitive compared to what came after - javascript
+Javascript game - This is a very old project, much simpler than the other projects - javascript

 OOP - This course's project can be given out upon request.
 email: xmiskove@stuba.sk